Homemade Electrolytes for Chickens

 Inside: Keeping your chickens healthy is important, and electrolytes can help!
 Here are the benefits of electrolytes for chickens and how to administer them.

-When you have chickens you can go from everything is fine and dandy and to running around to trying to save a chick or chicken's life for any reason.
+When you have chickens you can go from everything is fine and dandy and to running around to trying to save a chick or adult chickens life for any reason.
 Things change quickly with chickens.
 From a chick that isn't thriving to a chicken that isn't drinking enough in extreme heat.
 Homemade electrolytes for chickens is your answer.
+Sometimes you might be at risk of losing your entire flock.

 Homemade Electrolytes for Chickens